JeanKnecht/Cansat_AlphaSpot/README.md

 ## live gps
 program, run on a pc, that takes the gps coordinates that are retrieved from the antenna and places them in google earth in wich you can then see the live location of the cansat
 ## raket
-makes a simulation with the gps coordinates in blender to precisely see the path of the cansat.
+makes a simulation with the gps coordinates in blender to precisely see the path of the cansat in 3D